enarx/outreachy/Kirtee/Hands On WASM/WebAssembly with Rust/Rust_wasm_bindgen/README.md

+# Rust Wasm Bindgen

 ## Introduction to [Wasm-bindgen](https://blog.knoldus.com/wasm-bindgen-making-rust-and-javascript-interoperability-easy/#:~:text=wasm%2Dbindgen%20is%20a%20tool,maintaining%20Rust's%20strict%20sharing%20rules.)

 **Rust wasm module run using JavaScript.** is considered to be a complicated procedure to simplify it, the tool wasm-bindgen is created.

 ## The goal of wasm-bindgen is to enhance the "ABI" of wasm modules with richer types.

-> wasm-bindgen allows Rust to see JavaScript classes, expose and invoke callbacks in either language, send strings as function parameters, and return complex values, all while maintaining Rust’s strict sharing rules and the same goes for JavaScript.
+> - wasm-bindgen allows Rust to see JavaScript classes, expose and invoke callbacks in either language,
+> - Send strings as function parameters, and return complex values,

+All while maintaining Rust’s strict sharing rules and the same goes for JavaScript.

 - wasm-bindgen injects some metadata into compiled WebAssembly module.